nsankareswari-70/Data-Model-and-Analysis-in-Excel/README.md

 Now we need to get the count of each customerId in the orders table to find the customer who made the max order.

+=COUNTIF(orders[Customer ID],K5)

+Now sort the table desending by the column NumberofOrders